 They have an ATM at the front of the store and there’s usually one within a few blocks of you at all times in all of the major cities.
 If you’re headed to one of the smaller towns or more rural areas, just grab some cash beforehand to be on the safe side.

-14. Be sure to have internet access
+14. Be sure to have an eSim or a local sim card

 15. Keep your passport on you at all times